 Admission to the Annual Meeting will be by admission ticket only.
 If you are a stockholder of record and plan to attend the Annual Meeting, retain the top portion of your proxy card as your admission ticket and bring it and a valid government-issued picture identification with you so that you may gain admission to the meeting.
 If your shares are held through a bank, broker or other nominee, please contact your nominee and request that the nominee obtain an admission ticket for you or provide you with evidence of your share ownership, which will gain you admission to the Annual Meeting.
 Stockholders who do not obtain admission tickets in advance of the Annual Meeting may obtain them on the date of the Annual Meeting at the registration desk upon verifying their stock ownership as of the record date.
-All persons attending the Annual Meeting must present a valid government-issued picture identification along with their admission ticket or proof of beneficial ownership in order to gain admission to the Annual Meeting.
-Admission to the Annual Meeting will be expedited if admission tickets are obtained in advance.
+All persons attending the Annual Meeting must present a valid government-issued picture identification along with their admission tickets are obtained in advance.
 Admission tickets may be issued to others at the Company's discretion.